Cpetro02/testdeploy-myfitkit/data/data_README.md

 Range of 'difficulty': advanced, beginner, intermediate

 ### exercise_database_instructions:
-327 workouts, one per row each with attribute 'name,' 'exercise_database_instructions'
+327 workouts, one per row each with attribute 'name' and 'exercise_database_instructions'

 Each 'name' matches 'name' in exercise_database